albar965/littlenavmap-manual/src/en/MAPDISPLAY.rst

 |Set as Destination| Set as Destination
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This menu item is active if the click is at an airport.
-It will either replace the flight plan destination or add the airport if the flight plan is empty.
+This menu item is active if the click spot is at an airport.
+It will either replace the flight plan destination or add the airport to the plan if the flight plan is empty.

 .. _set-as-flight-plan-alternate: